 Internal Third Parties

-Other companies in the Retail Marketing Group acting as joint controllers or processors and who are based in the UK, Ireland and Australia and provide field marketing, IT and system administration services and undertake leadership reporting.
+Other companies in the Retail Innovation Group acting as joint controllers or processors and who are based in the UK, Ireland and provide field marketing, IT and system administration services and undertake leadership reporting.

 External Third Parties

 - Service providers acting as processors based UK, Ireland and Australia who provide IT and system administration services.

 - Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based UK, Ireland and Australia who provide consultancy, banking, legal, insurance and accounting services.